 Members get updates on the growing and planting of trees and access to a detailed Shrubscriber Dashboard.
 The Dashboard is our digital status bar that reports on (1) the number of trees grown, (2) the number of trees funded, and (3) the number of trees planted.

 Have you ever named a school of goldfish to realize later that you can't tell them apart?
 Unfortunately, growing and tracking thousands of trees is sometimes like that.
 So while we know that Meradith the Mulberry is somewhere in the mulberry patch, we won't be able to point her out with 100% certainty.
-What we can say with certainty is that the mulberry patch wouldn't exist without your support.
+We can confidently say that the mulberry patch wouldn't exist without your support.

 The Shrubscriber community will influence the inventory of species we propagate, but the exact plants selected for community projects will depend on our community partners and their site conditions.